About A4A

 PRESIDENT

 Brie Rust, Esq. is a native of Columbia, South Carolina where she attended Dreher High School and the University of South Carolina.
-She is a 2012 graduate of the Charleston School of law where she was President of the Women in law and was recognized for her many hours of Pro Bono service while in law school.
-She is a sole practitioner at Rust law, focusing in criminal and family law.
+She is a 2012 graduate of the Charleston School of Law where she was President of the Women in law and was recognized for her many hours of pro bono service while in law school.
+She is a sole practitioner at Rust Law, focusing in criminal and family law.
 Ms. Rust is proud to have been associated with Ann Brodie’s Carolina Ballet, Artists Against AIDS, My Sister’s House, and with the Richland County Guardian Ad Litem office.

 JESSICA STROUPE MEARNS